ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-01-17-de-trained-neural-network-for-solving-the-two-spiral-problem.md

 ## Methodology
+For Differential Evolution, a three step process will be done.
+First, we will initialize the population, set-up the optimization system, and then tune the hyperparameters.
+Initialization will be based from a Gaussian distribution, while the tuning will involve the mutation and recombination parameters.

 ### Initialization
 For any particle $$n = 1,2, \dots , N$$, its position $$P$$ at time-step $$t$$ with respect to the ANN parameters are expressed as: